MarcoFaul/diw/docs/installation.md

 ### Installing via Homebrew

-DIW may be installed via [Homebrew](https://brew.sh/) on both macOS and Linux hosts:
+DIW may be installed via [Homebrew](https://brew.sh/) on both macOS and Linux hosts This will add a new brew tab and installs diw:

     brew install marcofaul/diw/diw

+Now just run:

     diw